wh1pch81n/ToastMasterTopics/README.md

 If you need a random table topic for toastmasters or just a something to start a conversation.

--get topic (previous/next/random)
+- get topic (previous/next/random)
--Open TMTimer
+- Open TMTimer
--Sources
+- Sources

 ###get topic (previous/next/random)
   A list of table topics will be taken from an online source which is still growing.
 On Application start it will choose a random topic.
 You have the option of picking another random topic via the 'random' button or you may go through the list iteratively using the 'prev' and 'next' buttons.